From the End of Program CelebrationFinal Career Presentation (PowerPoint 1.5MB Apr5 08)

 Hands-on Engineering Design Task

 This site provides clear visual instructions for building four NASA-inspired paper airplane models.
-The accompanying poster (a PDF document) describes a problem-based learning scenario in which students must design a paper airplane that can carry 10 paper clips a minimum of 10 meters through the air.
+The poster describes a problem-based learning scenario in which students must design a paper airplane that can carry 10 paper clips a minimum of 10 meters through the air.
 Two multi-day Problem-Based Learning modules are also available from FutureFlight.

 Career Awareness Resources